GHowlett/Lightning-Talk/README.md

 Lightning-Talk
 ==============

-A 5 minute overview of the new features in ECMAscript 5
+A 5 minute overview of ECMAscript 5
 -------------------------------------------------------

-All slides are in the 'slides' directory
+All slides are in the 'slides' directory.
 All coding was done live in a JS-REPL (chrome's console)